-Although average maximum aircraft noise levels are similar in daytime and at night, the other noise levels are all significantly higher in the daytime than at night.
+It can also be seen from Figures 7 and 8 that although average maximum aircraft noise levels are similar in daytime and at night, the values of the other noise level parameters (total noise level, aircraft noise levels and background noise level ( $L{AS90}$ )) are all significantly higher in the daytime than at night.
+There is not much month to month variation.

-Therefore it can be seen that, as far as average noise levels are concerned the residual noise, from all other sources except aircraft, is the dominant source of noise at this site, and that the noise from aircraft noise events, when cumulatively averaged over an extended period of time (of hours, days or months) does not make a significant contribution to the average level of total noise at the site.
+Therefore it can be seen that the noise from aircraft noise events, when cumulatively averaged over an extended period of time (of hours, days or months) makes a significant but not a dominant contribution to the average level of total noise at the site, with noise from all other sources, i.e. the residual noise, making a similar contribution.
 However each individual aircraft noise event, whenever it occurs, is likely to be clearly audible and distinguishable from the residual noise because, in addition to being different in character, it results in a noticeable increase in the level of noise over the ambient noise level during each event.

-Figure 7 shows the variation of average levels of aircraft noise, residual noise, background noise and total noise at the site with hour of day.
-It can be seen that the noise levels do not vary much during the daytime period (06.00 to 21.00 hours) but then fall during the late evening and night-time, rising again in the early morning.
-The average levels over the 12 month period for various parts of the 24 hour day are shown below:
+Figure 9 shows the variation of average levels of aircraft noise, residual noise, background noise and total noise at the site with hour of day.
+It can be seen that the noise levels do not vary much during the daytime period (06.00 to 20.00 hours) but then fall during the late evening and night-time, rising again in the early morning.
+The average levels over the 12 month period for various parts of the 24 hour day are shown below (Table 2):